Proving your income

 1 year vs 2–3 years of accounts

-Most high-street lenders ask for at least two to three years of accounts or tax returns, but there are specialist lenders who will consider just one year's trading history.
-The key is knowing which lenders to approach and how to present your income in the most favourable way.
+Most high-street lenders ask for at least two to three years of accounts or tax returns, but there are specialist lenders who will consider just one year of accounts.
+The key is knowing which lenders to approach and how to present your income in a clear way.

 High street lenders